istaari/Leetcode/DSA_NOTES.md

 - [Maximum Points From Cards](https://leetcode.com/problems/maximum-points-you-can-obtain-from-cards/) - Pick cards from either the beginning or the end to maximize the total points.

-  - In one step, you can take one card from the beginning or from the end of the row.
-You have to take exactly k cards.
   - Calculate total sum, then calculate `remaining window sum and size(arr.length - k)`, find sum of fixed remaining window size, deduct from total sum which give sum of k window size
   - ```java
        int maxScore(int[] cardPoints, int k) {